ℹ️ Dynamic Logging

 into any on-chain contract and extract the information with simulation.

-The following video shows the full workflow how you can use it.
+The following video shows the full workflow of how you can use it.

-To do dynamical logging, there are multiple ways, either by #web-ui or #ide-and-command-line.
-If the contract is developed by yourself, also consider use hardhat plugin to upload-compilation.
+To do dynamic logging, there are multiple ways, either by #web-ui or #ide-and-command-line.
+If the contract is developed by yourself, also consider using the hardhat plugin to upload-compilation.

 Web UI